edyp-lab/Prostar_website/skeleton.md

   ```
   pkgs <- c('prostarproteomics/DAPARdata', 'prostarproteomics/DAPAR', 'prostarproteomics/Prostar')
   install.packages('remotes')
-  remotes::install_github(pkgs, dependencies = TRUE, ref = RELEASE_3_18)
+  remotes::install_github(pkgs, dependencies = TRUE, ref = RELEASE_3_19)
   Prostar::Prostar()
   ```

-It takes about 10 minutes to install prostar and it dependenceis from a new R installation
+It takes about 10 minutes to install Prostar and it dependencies from a new R installation

 * Several datasets will be used, they can be downloaded  <a href="http://prabig-prostar.univ-lyon1.fr/Prostar_datasets/" target='_blank'>here</a>.